aleph2c/miros-rabbitmq/docs/_sources/recipes.rst.txt

 setting to 0 and re-run your program.
 Your application will cause another LAN search and update the ``time_out_in_minutes`` back to it's default setting.

+.. _recipes-aliens,-and-what-to-do-about-them:

+Aliens, and what to do about them
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+An Alien is a node that can talk to you, but that you didn't know about when your program started.
+There are many reasons why you might not know about a node that knows about you:

+* Your LAN cache hadn't expired while a new node was added to your LAN
+* The Alien machine does not respond to ping requests
+* the machine is beyond your LAN and you don't have it's address in your ``.miros_rabbit_hosts`` file.

+The Alien policy is, if it can talk to us we will talk to it too.
+If the node knows about us, has the correct encryption keys and RabbitMQ credentials, then it's secure and we can work with it.
+So, if an Alien is discovered, the miros-rabbitmq package will respond by building producers to talk to it.
+To see how this is done you can read :ref:`this <how_it_works2_aliens>`.

 :ref:`prev <example>`, :ref:`top <top>`, :ref:`next <reflection>`